 If you’re a gamer and a night owl, a backlit keyboard is a necessity.
 The ability to clearly see your keys even in pitch-black conditions is of the utmost importance no matter which genre of gaming you love to play.
 By default, almost every gaming keyboard will have a backlight function, with the only difference being color; for example, some backlit keyboards boast bright whites while others go for more muted reds and blues.
 Whichever style of backlight you choose comes down to personal color preference.

 Gamers with sensitive eyes and those who like to tweak every part of their computer will want to keep an eye out for customizable backlights, such as those that let you change the brightness or even the color.

-It’s rare to find a gaming keyboard without some programmable keys; in general, you’ll usually find a minimum of five programmable keys while some high-end gaming keyboards boast up to a maximum 60 keys.
+It’s rare to find a gaming keyboard without some programmable keys; in general, you’ll usually find a minimum of five programmable keys while some high-end gaming keyboards boast up to a maximum of 60 keys.
 While these keys aren’t a necessity, especially for casual gamers who have no interest in macros, it’s likely that whatever gaming keyboard you purchase will have them on it.

 Like programmable keys, multimedia keys are a staple of gaming keyboards.
-At their most basic, multimedia keys let you control the volume on your speakers, including raising it, lowering it or muting it completely.
-Some keyboards even have multimedia keys to let you pause, fast forward and rewind videos, though it’s unlikely you’ll find these on many gaming keyboards.
+At their most basic, multimedia keys let you control the volume on your speakers, including raising it, lowering it, or muting it completely.
+Some keyboards even have multimedia keys to let you pause, fast forward, and rewind videos, though it’s unlikely you’ll find these on many gaming keyboards.

 In gaming, this is a huge problem, as many games will prompt the player to push two buttons at the same time on a regular basis.
-Without the ability to push multiple keys together, you’ll find yourself at a massive disadvantage in online games; not only that, some single player games could wind up unbeatable, such as games that require players to push multiple keys during quick-time events.
+Without the ability to push multiple keys together, you’ll find yourself at a massive disadvantage in online games; not only that, some single-player games could wind up unbeatable, such as games that require players to push multiple keys during quick-time events.